What is International Credential Evaluation Service (ICES)?

 Will you call me when my official documents arrive?

-No. Although we would like to keep everyone informed about the status of their files, due to the sheer volume of mail we receive we are unable to individually contact each client to inform them that documents have arrived.
-If you wish to find out more about the status of a file, please contact our office via telephone or email.
+No. ICES would like to keep everyone informed about the status of their files.
+However, due to the sheer volume of mail they are unable to individually contact each client that documents arrived.
+If you wish to find out more about the status of a file, please contact ICES office via telephone or email.

 Can ICES contact my school for me?